UN convention on the Rights of the Child

 - To give sports a higher priority and further increase pupils participation.

 - To continue to extend the extra-curricular provision, particularly for KS1 pupils.

 - To ensure that at least 85% of all children throughout school reach the age related end of year expectations in PE, including Physical Literacy and Theory Based Learning.

-Please click on the link below to find out how we spent the funding throughout 2017-18.
+Please click on the link below to find out how we are plan to spend the funding throughout 2020-21.